Managing Advisor-Quality Services; QPP Advisor

 Previously, she worked as the director of policy and research at the Indiana Council for Community Mental Health Centers, Inc. In that capacity, Tatlin worked to improve care coordination and advocated for increased access to mental health services in Indiana.
 Prior to that position, she received her training in the areas of Meaningful Use and IT Security as a health information technology associate for PHA.
 She rejoined PHA in October of 2014 to pursue her dedication to improved health IT and increased patient access to high-quality healthcare.

-Tatlin received both her bachelor’s and master’s degrees from Purdue University, and is a certified Health IT professional for Practice Workflow & Information Management Redesign.
+Tatlin received both her bachelor’s and master’s degrees from Purdue University, is a certified Health IT professional for Practice Workflow & Information Management Redesign, and holds certifications in both Lean Healthcare and Lean Daily Improvement.